voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

     :meth:`has_dataset_info <fiftyone.utils.data.importers.UnlabeledImageDatasetImporter.has_dataset_info>`
     property of the importer allows it to declare whether its :meth:`get_dataset_info() <fiftyone.utils.data.importers.UnlabeledImageDatasetImporter.get_dataset_info>`
-    method should be called after all samples have been imported to retrieve a dictionary of information to store in the :meth:`info <fiftyone.core.dataset.Dataset.info>` property of the FiftyOne
+    method should be called after all samples have been imported to retrieve dataset-level information to store on the FiftyOne datset.
+See :ref:`this section <importing-dataset-level-info>` for more information.
-    dataset.

     The
     :meth:`has_image_metadata <fiftyone.utils.data.importers.UnlabeledImageDatasetImporter.has_image_metadata>`